UtkarshBhardwaj007/UtkarshBhardwaj007.github.io/Solidity.md

 ## 7. Functions
 * A function declaration in solidity looks like the following:

 ```solidity
 function eatHamburgers(string memory _name, uint _amount) public {}
 ```

-* Note that we're specifying the function visibility as `public`.
+* Functions may have `Visibility Modifiers`.
+Note that we're specifying the function visibility as `public`.
 We're also providing instructions about where the `_name` variable should be stored - in `memory`.
 * In addition to **`public`** and **`private`**, `Solidity` has two more types of visibility for functions: **`internal`** and **`external`**.
 * `internal` is the same as `private`, except that it's also accessible to contracts that inherit from this contract.
 * `external` is similar to `public`, except that these functions can **ONLY** be called outside the contract — they can't be called by other functions inside that contract.